OlgaGusarenko/my-portfolio/docs/tic-tac-toe.rst

 How to respond to the first move
 ++++++++++++++++++++++++++++++++

-Avoid middle side squares when responding to the first move of your opponent.
+Avoid middle side squares when responding to the first move.
 If the first player possesses the central square, place your token to one of the corner squares of the grid.

 If your opponent is a novice player and does not mark the center of the board, place your token in the center.